michael-emmi/c2s-ocaml/README.md

 ## Purpose ##

-The purpose of this `c2s` tool is to provide parsers, printers, and translators for/between Boolean programs, Boogie programs, and our own flavor of "concurrent programs" -- a variation on the aformentioned with concurrency constructs such as `yield` and `post`.
+The purpose of this `c2s` tool is to provide code-to-code translations from concurrent programs to sequential programs.
+We currently parse, print, and translate Boogie code (with annotations denoting concurrent semantics), and have partial (perhaps deprecated) support for Boolean programs as well.

 ## Dependencies ##

-* [OCaml][ocaml] -- developed with 3.12
+* [OCaml][ocaml] -- currently compiling with 4.00.1
 * [Findlib][findlib]

 ## Getting Started ##